atmoz/sftp/README.md

 Tip: you can use [atmoz/makepasswd](https://hub.docker.com/r/atmoz/makepasswd/) to generate encrypted passwords:
 `echo -n "your-password" | docker run -i --rm atmoz/makepasswd --crypt-md5 --clearfrom=-`

-## Using SSH key (without password)
+## Using SSH key (and no password)

-Mount all public keys in the user's `.ssh/keys/` folder.
+Mount all public keys in the user's `.ssh/keys/` direcotry.
 All keys are automatically appended to `.ssh/authorized_keys`.

 ```